nansravn/xray-covid19/README.md

 ## Training the Classification Model

-For training the classification model, execute this following script on an Azure Databricks environment.
+For training the classification model, execute [this script](./covid19xray-custom-vision.ipynb) on an Azure Databricks environment.

 The script has a step-by-step guidance for this training.